-April The European Commission launch a debate to strengthen the rule of law in the EU, setting out possible avenues for future action.
-The rule of law, which ensures that all members of a society - governments included - are equally subject to the law, under the control of independent courts, is one of the common values on which the European Union is founded.
-EU27 leaders and the UK agree to an extension to the Article 50 period to allow for the ratification of the withdrawal agreement until the 31 st October 2019.
+EU27 leaders and the UK agree to an extension to the Article 50 period to allow for the ratification of the withdrawal agreement until the 31st October 2019.
 May Mobile Roaming charges are now strictly regulated with clear maximum tariffs.
-The EP election sees the highest turnout in 20 years.
+The EP election saw the highest turnout in 20 years.
 June The European Union and the South American bloc Mercosur, (Argentina, Brazil, Paraguay and Uruguay), reach an agreement on trade after 20 years of negotiations as a part of a wider Association Agreement between the two regions.
 July A new Commission is elected with Ursula von der Leyen as the new Commission President.
 October The European Council meeting in Brussels discussed the withdrawal of the United Kingdom from the European Union.
-The EU27 leaders endorsed the revised Withdrawal Agreement and approved the revised Political Declaration setting out the framework for the future relationship between the EU and the UK.
+The EU-27 leaders endorsed the revised Withdrawal Agreement and approved the revised Political Declaration setting out the framework for the future relationship between the EU and the UK.
 EU27 leaders and the UK agreed to delay Brexit again and extend the Article 50 period until 31 January 2020.
-The UK's withdrawal can take place earlier, on 1 December 2019 or 1 January 2020, if the withdrawal agreement is ratified by both sides in time.
+The UK's withdrawal could take place earlier, on 1 December 2019 or 1 January 2020, if the withdrawal agreement were ratified by both sides in time.
 November The EU-Singapore trade agreement entered into force.
 The European Parliament approved the new Commission of 26 Commissioners, as presented by President-elect Ursula von der Leyen, with 461 votes in favour, 157 against and 89 abstentions.
 December The new Commission takes office for 5 years.
-Charles Michel, former Prime Minister of Belgium, replaces Donald Tusk as the President of the European Council.
-The UK's general election is won convincingly by Boris Johnson's Conservatives with an 80-seat majority.
-January The UK's EU Withdrawal Bill is enacted following Royal Assent.
-The Withdrawal Agreement and Protocol on Northern Ireland are ratified by both the EU and the UK as instruments of International Law.
-On 31 st , the UK exited the EU and entered into a transition period until the 31 st December 2020.
-March The worsening impact of the Covid-19 pandemic becomes clear with economies and society across the world shutting down in various states of lockdown.
-September The UK publishes an Internal Market Bill which will permit the UK to derogate from some of its commitments agreed in the International Treaties with the EU (the Withdrawal Agreement and Protocol on Northern Ireland).
+Charles Michel, former Prime Minister of Belgium, replaced Donald Tusk as the President of the European Council.
+20 The UK's general election was won convincingly by Boris Johnson's Conservatives with an 80-seat majority, paving the way for the passing of the EU Withdrawal Agreement Bill.
+20 January 20 Croatia became, for the first time, the president of the Council of Minsters for the first six January months of 2020.
+The UK's EU Withdrawal Agreement Bill was enacted following Royal Assent.
+The Withdrawal Agreement and Protocol on Northern Ireland were ratified by both the EL and the UK as instruments of International Law.
+The European Parliament approved the UK-EU Withdrawal Agreement by 621 votes in favour, 49 against and 13 abstentions.
+On 31 st January, the UK exited the EU and entered into a transition period until the 31 st December 2020.
+February Future partnership negotiations between the EU and the UK were formally opened.
+March The worsening impact of the Covid-19 pandemic became clear with economies and society across the world shutting down in various states of lockdown.
+The attention and activities of all the EU institutions and member states were increasingly focused on measures to tackle the virus and its widespread and multifaceted consequences.